xorrito/FitMc/README.md

 Known Bugs
 -----

-  * Fix stiky keys seems broken with new modpacks.
-Not sure if its my fault or something else.

-  * Log in logo dosen't seems to show up.
+  *

 Future
 -----

-  * All images are place holders and will be changed to nicer ones
+  *

-Features
+Features (some not re-implemented yet)
 -----

 * Auto-fetching of Technic-Launcher
 * Switch window managers to a slim one (with redundancy just in case if it dosent start on the first try)
-* Menu with: 'quit, log off, turn off, install textures, install mods, Re-Fetching of the launcher, Restart of launcher/game, Force game files to re-download, and a fix to sticky keys'
+* Menu
-* aided texture pack installation, will only add one and link from the other modpacks to lower space used
+* Aided texture pack installation, will only add one and link from the other modpacks to lower space used
-* aided mod installation for per modpack to avoid conflicts with other modpacks
+* Aided mod installation for per modpack to avoid conflicts with other modpacks
-* Version shown in main menu for easy tracking
 * Clock Display to keep track of time (usefull only in the thin window manager)

-Reasoning of troubelshoot items
+Reasoning of some items (not re-implemented yet)
 -----
 * For the Re-fetching of the launcher is an old problem I used to have where it will hang even before it could download anything, deleting it and re-downloading it seemed to work.
 * Restart of launcher: in oldish systems minecraft likes to freeze so this is a quick way to fix that. (granted if you can release the mouse of MineCraft)
 * Force game files re-download: I run a server and sometimes the clients will give me a "mod missing or outdated" and this fixes it. it forces everything to re-download (not touching saves, statistics, last-login)
-* Fix Sticky keys: this downloads an updated version of lwjgl and installs it to the game files, and seems to fix the sticky key situation.

 -------
 Feed back is greatly appreciated!